Unexpected consequences of Post-Quantum theories in the graph-theoretical approach to correlations: Results

-Any Post-Quantum theory assumed for the complementary experiment leads to a theory strictly smaller than Quantum for the experiment, singled out by EP. \end{proof} \end{result}

 Let’s now explore the implications of our main result.
-Under the assumptions that EP holds and Post-Quantum theories are allowed for at least one complementary experiment, our findings ensure that some genuinely quantum behaviors become prohibited.
+Under the assumptions that the EP holds and some post-quantum correlation is allowed for at least one complementary experiment, our findings ensure that some genuinely quantum behaviors become prohibited.
 However, quantum theory has been extensively tested in various experimental contexts, and its predictions have been found to agree with observation across an extraordinarily wide range of scenarios \cite{bouwmeester_experimental_1997, razavy_quantum_2003, hanneke_new_2008, juffmann_real-time_2012, Giustina2015, Hensen2015,Shalm2015}.
-While certain quantum behaviors may be technically challenging to realize \cite{nadlinger_experimental_2022, zhao_loophole-free_2024, bernstein_quantum_1997, watrous2008quantumcomputationalcomplexity}, there is no fundamental reason to believe that any of them are impossible to achieve in Nature.
-Therefore, it is plausible to argue that one of the two assumptions must be false.
+While certain quantum behaviors may be technically challenging to realize \cite{nadlinger_experimental_2022, zhao_loophole-free_2024, bernstein_quantum_1997, watrous2008quantumcomputationalcomplexity}, there is no fundamental reason to believe that any of them is impossible to achieve in Nature.
+In this way, it seems adequate to assume that every quantum behavior is, in principle, realizable in Nature.
+Granted, this assumption cannot be empirically verified, as it would require certifying an infinite number of quantum correlations.
+Nevertheless, it has been explicitly adopted in some works \cite{dirac_principles_2010}, based on the premise that every quantum state and measurement predicted by quantum theory can be realized in Nature—a similar assumption, known as the \textit{no-restriction hypothesis}, is also commonly adopted in the context of GPTs \cite{Chiribella2010, Chiribella2011}.
+Moreover, we argue that an analogous assumption is implicitly made in many other works \cite{braunstein_wringing_1990, BBDH1997PRL, Cerf_GHZParadoxes_2002, acin_randomness_2012, araujo_all_2013, ZhaoQ2023, vieira2024test}.
+For instance, it underlies studies in which families of states and measurements—sometimes highly intricate—are assumed, theoretical results are derived from them, and these results are then regarded as valid despite the lack of direct empirical verification.
+To summarise, since our main result contradicts a premise we firmly uphold (that every quantum behavior is, in principle, realizable in Nature), it is plausible to argue that one of the other two assumptions (that the EP holds and that some experiment might be described by a post-quantum behavior) must be false.